What kind of Edinburgh?

 Following on from 2017’s Edinburgh Children’s Partnerships project, What Kind of Edinburgh? was delivered by Children’s Parliament in partnership with Young Edinburgh Action, on behalf of City of Edinburgh and Edinburgh Children’s Partnership.

-The Edinburgh Children’s Partnership is committed to its principle of listening to and responding to the voices and opinions of children and young people.
-Making this real through the co-design, delivery and monitoring of its Children’s Services Plan.
-The City is also looking to the long-term future for citizens and seeking to ensure that Edinburgh is a ‘child-friendly’ city.
-What Kind of Edinburgh? has provided a model of strategic engagement for adult stakeholders, children and young people; supporting the public bodies who form the Partnership to meet obligations defined in the Children and Young People (Scotland) Act (2014).
+What Kind of Edinburgh? has provided a model of strategic engagement for adult stakeholders, children and young people; supporting the public bodies who form the Edinburgh Children’s Partnership to meet obligations defined in the Children and Young People (Scotland) Act (2014).

 Children’s Parliament and Young Edinburgh Action facilitated creative sessions to support 24 children and 16 young people’ developing Edinburgh’s children’s services plan.